The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-s-winter-2015-show.md

 ## Live Shows:

-- Chuck E. Birthday 2015 (New) (3stage, Cyberamic, Studio C,Weigl)
+- Chuck E. Birthday 2015 (New)
-- Spanish Rock Star Birthday (3stage, Cyberamic, Studio C,Weigl)
+- Spanish Rockstar Birthday
-- Do The Chuck E. 2015 (New) (3stage, Cyberamic, Studio C,Weigl)
+- Do The Chuck E. 2015 (New)
-- Chuck E. Says (3stage, Cyberamic, Studio C,Weigl)
+- Chuck E. Says
-- Old Mac Donald (3stage, Cyberamic, Studio C,Weigl)
+- Old MacDonald
-- The Chuck E. (Do The Roll) (3stage, Cyberamic, Studio C,Weigl)
+- The Chuck E. (Do The Roll)
-- Happy & You Know It (3stage, Cyberamic, Studio C,Weigl)
+- Happy & You Know It
-- Head, Shoulders, Knees & Toes (3stage, Cyberamic, Studio C,Weigl)
+- Head, Shoulders, Knees & Toes

 ## Official Releases